 Yeah, building it.

 Our minds don’t spend enough time focused on a task and this is robbing us of our ability to truly build what we are capable of.
-Our phones train our minds to always fill the void.
+Our phones train our mind to always fill the void.
 Clear the notifications.
 Check all the things.
 All the time.
-The first thing we do when our phones go off in the morning is checking what happened during that chunk of time we had to lose consciousness and put them down.
+The first thing we do when our phones go off in the morning is start checking what happened during that chunk of time we had to lose consciousness and put them down.

 What would happen if we committed to diving deeper in everything not technology-related?
 How would our minds rewire if we decided to charge our phones overnight on the kitchen counter and got actual alarm clocks?
 What if we experimented with not looking at our phones for the first hour we were awake?